paulbutcher/ScalaMock/_user_guide/061_sharing_scalatest.md

 ## Isolated test cases

-If you mix the `org.scalatest.OneInstancePerTest` trait into a `Suite`, each test case will run in its own instance of the suite class and therefore each test will get a fresh copy of the instance variables.
+If you mix the `org.scalatest.OneInstancePerTest` trait into a `Suite`, each test case will run in its own instance of the suite class.
+This means each test will get a fresh copy of the instance variables.

-This way in the suite scope you can:
+Then in he suite scope you can:

-* declare instance variables (e.g. mocks) that will be used by multiple test cases and
+* declare instance variables (e.g., mocks) that will be used by multiple test cases and
-* perform common test case setup (e.g. set up some mock expectations).
+* perform common test case setup (e.g., set up some mock expectations).

-Because each test cases has fresh instance variables, different test cases do not interfere with each other.
+Because each test case has fresh instance variables, different test cases do not interfere with each other.

 ```scala
 import org.scalatest.OneInstancePerTest